cca/libraries_wagtail/docs/deployment.md

 > glab ci status --live # (optional) monitor deployment progress
 ```

+Deployments to production ("release" tag) must be manually triggered inside GitLab.

 Right now, we only have `full` builds that do everything but eventually we might have more focused builds that don't take as long.
+We should focus on making the Docker image as cacheable as possible to increase speed.

 To watch the process of a build or see why it failed, visit GitLab's **Pipelines** page under CI/CD: https://gitlab.com/california-college-of-the-arts/libraries.cca.edu/-/pipelines